Charleville

 Charleville has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Charleville's population is estimated at around 3,411 as of Feb 2026.
-This reflects an increase of 419 people (14.0%) since the 2021 Census, which reported a population of 2,992 people.
-The change is inferred from the resident population of 3,020 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 203 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5.6 persons per square kilometer.
-Charleville's 14.0% growth since the 2021 census exceeded the SA4 region (4.3%) and the SA3 area, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Charleville is around 3,033 as of May 2026.
+This reflects an increase of 41 people since the 2021 Census, which reported a population of 2,992 people.
+The change is inferred from the resident population of 3,031, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 222 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4.9 persons per square kilometer.
+The suburb's 1.4% growth since census positions it within 1.3 percentage points of the SA3 area (2.7%), demonstrating competitive growth fundamentals.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, projections indicate a decline in overall population by 385 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 36 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, projections indicate a decline in overall population by 372 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 31 people.

 Frequently Asked Questions - Population